June 9. Kazinform's timeline of major events

 1993 - An agreement on establishing an international consortium to develop the Caspian Sea shelf is signed.
 It unites oil companies of Kazakhstan, Italy, France, the US, Norway, Great Britain and the Netherlands.

+2006 - Zhailjau Golf Club Resort is unveiled in Almaty.
+The participants of the XV session of the Foreign Investors' Council, including President of Kazakhstan Nursultan Nazarbayev were the first to play golf there.
+There are five artificial lakes, several artificial mountain stream channels, and more than fifteen thousand trees within the Golf Resort territory.
+The magnificent fields are covered with emerald green of special grass varieties: Pencross Bent greens, Kentucky Blue Grass fairways, and each of the eighteen golf courses has its own unique feature and unparalleled view of the mountains and promises a really exciting golf game for both professionals and amateurs.

-2009 – Two stone statues dated back to VII-VIII centuries are discovered near the River Kumai in Akmola region, 130 km away from Astana.
+2009 - Two stone statues dated back to VII-VIII centuries are discovered near the River Kumai, 130 km away from Astana.
 The monuments are referred to as Kos Batyr (Two Warriors).

-2010 – A well-known British film crew, led by artist and film director Ruth MacLennan, arrives in Kazakhstan to shoot Kazakhstan's deserts, steppe landscapes and forgotten stories associated with the region.
-The project is expected to show the world Kazakhstan.
+2010 - A famous British film crew, led by painter Ruth Maclennan, arrives in Kazakhstan to shoot Kazakhstan's deserts, steppe landscapes and forgotten stories associated with the region.
+The project is called to show Kazakhstan to Britain.

-2015 – The UAE postal operator and Kazpost JSC agree to jointly release postage stamps devoted to Heads of State, President of Kazakhstan Nursultan Nazarbayev and UAE President Sheikh Khalifa bin Zayed bin Sultan Al Nahyan.
+2015 - The UAE postal operator and Kazpost JSC agree on joint issuance of postage stamps devoted to heads of two friendly countries, President of Kazakhstan Nursultan Nazarbayev and UAE President Sheikh Khalifa bin Zayed bin Sultan Al Nahyan.

-2017 – President of Kazakhstan Nursultan Nazarbayev officially declares the EXPO 2017 International Exhibition open.
+2017 - President of Kazakhstan officially declares the EXPO 2017 international exhibition open.

 2017 - Presidents of SCO member states sign the Astana Declaration of Heads of State at the SCO Summit.